 Most of our clients come to us after working tirelessly trying to avoid their anxiety and worry.
 They try to suppress their anxiety, ignore it, distract themselves, or other methods.
 Unfortunately, those coping methods don’t typically work.
 The more one uses these poor coping methods to battle anxiety, the more the anxiety will appear in random and uncontrolled ways (e.g., irritability, poor concentration, anger outbursts, panic attacks, etc.).

 Our anxiety therapists provide a safe place to discuss your anxiety and how it has influenced you, your work, and your relationships.
 You will learn new coping techniques that you can use daily, including ways to challenge your automatic negative thought patterns and instead focus on the present moment.
 You will also learn how to take decisive actions for a better and more relaxed future.
 Therapy is the time to examine your thoughts and feelings, take risks, and make steps toward a life controlled by you and not your anxiety.

 Multiple anxiety treatment therapists to choose from

-Our anxiety therapists can help free you from the burdens of over-thinking, over-worrying, and over-reacting to anxiety.
+Our anxiety therapists can help free you from the burdens of overthinking, over-worrying, and overreacting to anxiety.
 Let us empower you and improve your quality of life.
 Contact us today to start learning the necessary skills to lead a more fulfilling, balanced, and peaceful life.
 For face-to-face appointments, please reach out to our location in Louisville, KY.
-We are also available for anxiety therapy online to help those in the surrounding areas using a HIPAA compliant telehealth platform.
-To learn more about our therapists, please click here; or if you would like to schedule an appointment, please click here.
+We are also available for anxiety therapy online to help those in the surrounding areas using a HIPAA-compliant telehealth platform.
+To learn more about our psychologists trained in anxiety treatment, please click here; or if you would like to schedule an appointment, please click here.